Mr. Ho's Math Fusion

 In Mr. Ho's Math Fusion classroom, a teacher will:

-In addition, these in-class questions have three different levels of difficulty: mild (basic), medium (intermediate), and spicy (advanced) (Dr. Peter Liljedahl's BTC philosophy), which are designed to gradually guide students from mimicking a procedure that they observed in the introductory lesson (mild/medium) to exploring new skills (spicy) or synthesizing different ideas into new ones, thus helping them develop higher-order mathematical problem-solving skills.
+In addition, these in-class questions have three different levels of difficulty: mild (basic), medium (intermediate), and spicy (advanced) (Dr. Peter Liljedahl's BTC philosophy), which are designed to gradually guide students from mimicking their teacher's procedure of solving a Math problem in the introductory lesson (mild/medium) to exploring new skills (spicy) or synthesizing different ideas into new ones.
+Thus, this would help them develop higher-order mathematical problem-solving skills.

 Mr. Ho's Math Fusion Model: